Asian shares pressured by fears over Delta virus variant, U.S. data in focus

 News of a possible bipartisan U.S. infrastructure spending agreement over the weekend helped boost risk appetite overnight.

-On Wall Street, the Nasdaq and S&P 500 gained 0.98% and 0.23% respectively to hit all-time highs on Monday, fuelled by tech stocks as investors bet on a robust earnings season.
+On Wall Street, the Nasdaq (.IXIC) and S&P 500 (.SPX) gained 0.98% and 0.23% respectively to hit all-time highs on Monday, fuelled by tech stocks as investors bet on a robust earnings season. read more

-Big tech companies including Facebook Inc, Netflix Inc, Twitter Inc and Nvidia Corp were among the leaders, helping the S&P 500 sustain momentum after it registered its best weekly performance in 20 weeks on Friday.
-In contrast, the Dow Jones Industrial Average fell 0.44, and cyclical sectors dropped sharply on fears over the spike in COVID-19 cases across Asia.
+Big tech companies including Facebook Inc (FB.O), Netflix Inc (NFLX.O), Twitter Inc (TWTR.N) and Nvidia Corp (NVDA.O) were among the leaders, helping the S&P 500 sustain momentum after it registered its best weekly performance in 20 weeks on Friday.
+In contrast, the Dow Jones Industrial Average (.DJI) fell 0.44, and cyclical sectors dropped sharply on fears over the spike in COVID-19 cases across Asia.

 In currency markets, the U.S. dollar held largely steady as investors stayed on the sidelines ahead of Friday's jobs report.